Jose Slaughter

 Jose Dan Slaughter (born September 9, 1960) is an American former basketball player.
 He was a 6'5" 220 lb shooting guard and attended the University of Portland.

 Slaughter played for the NBA's Indiana Pacers during the 1982-83 season, averaging 5.7 points and 1.9 rebounds per game.
-He was originally selected by the Spurs with the 20th pick in the second round (43rd overall) of the 1982 NBA Draft.
+He was originally selected by the Pacers with the 20th pick in the second round (43rd overall) of the 1982 NBA draft.

+Slaughter played in the Continental Basketball Association (CBA) for the Wisconsin Flyers, Rochester Flyers, Rockford Lightning, Quad City Thunder, Albany Patroons and Yakima SunKings from 1983 to 1992.
+He was selected to the All-CBA First Team in 1985, All-Defensive First Team in 1985 and All-Defensive Second Team in 1984.